Sundays in December, 1:00-3:00PM

 Staatsburg, N.Y.
-(11/13/19) — Staatsburgh State Historic Site will host The Holiday Whodunit, a mystery for children, every Sunday afternoon this December.
+(11/22/22) — Staatsburgh State Historic Site will host the Holiday Whodunit, a mystery for children, every Sunday afternoon this December.
 Children ages 6 to 11 and their family members can come anytime between the hours of 1 p.m. and 2:30 p.m. to attend the program.
 The children become detectives and solve a mystery by interviewing costumed interpreters, who portray Gilded Age houseguests and servants.
+Advanced registrations are required at www.Bookeo.com/StaatsburghSHS.
 One of Staatsburgh’s most popular programs, the Holiday Whodunit has become an annual tradition for many families, who come each December to enjoy the holiday decorations and crack another Gilded Age case.

 Parents should plan about an hour for the children to make their way through the mansion.
 After an introduction to the mystery, the children go room to room interviewing suspects to uncover clues.
 In each room, they find Mrs. Mills’ guests or Mrs. Mills’ servants, all of them eager to prove their innocence and implicate someone else.
 At the end of the visit, children submit a ballot with their vote for whom they suspect.